 The category Art Historical Works welcomes research that focuses on the analysis and exploration of the diasporic in the work of artists who have personally experienced persecution and enforced exile.
 Especially welcome are contributions on the themes “Proletarian Revolutionary Art”, “Verism in the 20th century”, “Exile Art in Palestine/Israel”, as well as “Jewish Artists in Divided Postwar Germany”.

-The category Communication of Art welcomes submissions addressing curatorial projects that communicate research and works concerned with socio-critical art practices of the 20th and 21st century.
+The category Communication of Art welcomes submissions addressing curatorial projects that communicate research and works concerned with socially critical art practices of the 20th and 21st century.

 This prize has been granted bi-annually since 2015.
-The award consists of 10,000 Euros in total, which may be bestowed in all three of the aforementioned areas.
-The jury will reserve its right to decide on how the prize money should be distributed.
+The award consists of 10,000 euro in total, which may be bestowed in all three of the aforementioned areas.
+The jury reserves the right to decide how the prize money should be distributed.
 Only already completed or published works will be considered for the prize.

-Applications should be submitted in German or English in digital form by March 31, 2019 to: email@example.com@hans-und-lea-grundig.de.
+Applications should be submitted in German or English in digital form by 31 March 2019 to: firstname.lastname@example.org.
 A statement of max.
-1.500 signs should be included.
-Please send us a link for downloading data of OVER 3 MB.
-Additional material might be sent via mail and won’t be sent back (address on inquiry).
+1.500 characters should be included.
+Data files LARGER than 3 MB should be sent to via a download link.
+Additional material can be sent via mail and will not be returned (address on inquiry).

 Members of the jury are: Dr. Thomas Flierl (historian of architecture, freelance author and publicist, Berlin), Dr. Eckhart Gillen (freelance art historian and curator, Berlin), Henning Heine (Department of Political Communication at the Rosa Luxemburg Foundation, Berlin), Kathleen Krenzlin (art historian and head of the Galerie Parterre Berlin and Kunstsammlung Pankow), Luise Schröder (artist/art educator, Leipzig), Dr. habil.
 Rosa von der Schulenburg (art historian and Head of Fine Art Collection, Akademie der Künste, Berlin), Rachel Stern (curator / Founding Director and CEO, The Fritz Ascher Society, New York City, prize winner 2017), Dr. habil.
 Angelika Timm (analyst for Middle Eastern affairs, Liaison Lecturer of the Rosa Luxemburg Foundation, Berlin), Prof. Dr. Ines Weizman (theorist and historian of architecture, Professor, Bauhaus-Universität Weimar, prize winner 2015).

-Co-ordination: Dr. Oliver Sukrow (art historian, Assistant Professor, TU Wien, Austria).
+Co-ordination: Dr. Oliver Sukrow (art historian, Assistant Professor, TU Vienna, Austria).